 TWENTY FIVE TEN

-“Besides my emotional motivation to get this project done, I really wanted this record to connect genres, eras & mix generations.
-Somehow connect the dots between timelines in a unified story, with its joyful & bonkers moments, with its own directions & contradictions, or more simply put: my story.”
+“Besides my emotional motivation to complete this album, I really wanted it to serve as a bridge between genres, eras and generations.
+To somehow connect the dots between timelines in a unified story, with all those joyful and crazy moments, different directions and contradictions juxtaposed.
+Or more simply put: to tell my story.”